ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ===========================================================================================================

 Information on ``diag_table`` variables has been added to the :ref:`diag_table section <diag-table-options>` of the UFS Weather Model documentation.
-Currently, only variables coming from fv3atm and MOM6 are included, but ``diag_table`` variables from other components will be added as time permits.
+Currently, only variables coming from UFSATM and MOM6 are included, but ``diag_table`` variables from other components will be added as time permits.

-* :ref:`FV3ATM diag_table variables <fv3diagtable>`
+* :ref:`UFSATM diag_table variables <UFSATMdiagtable>`
 * `MOM6 diag_table variables <https://ncar.github.io/MOM6/APIs/namespacemom__diagnostics.html>`_

 See ufs-community `Discussion #33 <https://github.com/orgs/ufs-community/discussions/33>`_ for the question that inspired this FAQ.